 Sunset at Playa Pelada in Nosara

 Nosara is a Costa Rican gem where people guide the way to a healthier and more sustainable way of life.
-The area is largely protected by the national park system so you won’t find mega-resorts or condos lining the beach.
+The area is largely protected by the national park system, so you won’t find mega-resorts or condos lining the beach.
 Instead, it’s surrounded by pristine, undeveloped beaches that boast amazing surfing.

 In going with the Blue Zone lifestyle, you’ll find lots of great restaurants focused on sustainable and nutrient-rich foods.
-It’s also one of the yoga capitals of the country where you’ll have no trouble finding a tranquil studio.
+It’s also one of the yoga capitals of the country, where you’ll have no trouble finding a tranquil studio.
 This attracts expats searching for an organic way of living who are in no hurry about…pretty much anything.
-If you’re biggest concern is being able to take life at your own pace, then this is one of the best places to live in Costa Rica.
+If your biggest concern is being able to take life at your own pace, then this is one of the best places to live in Costa Rica.

 Nosara also has good international schools and attracts a family-friendly crowd.
-The expat network is largely retirees and families, particularly those passionate about preserving the environment.
+The expat network is largely comprised of retirees and families, particularly those passionate about preserving the environment.
 If you’re considering moving here, note that there is a much smaller inventory of homes.
 Because of the demand, housing costs can be more expensive.

 The town is quite spread out, so getting around is harder.
-ATVs and motorcycles are the expats’ and locals go-to methods of transportation in Nosara.
+ATVs and motorcycles are the expats’ and locals’ go-to methods of transportation in Nosara.
 They have become a part of the Costa Rican culture in this region.
 Paved roads are a newer concept so you’ll have to get used to a bit of dust in smaller communities!
 In Nosara, you have a small-town vibe with some modern amenities.
 Think high-speed internet, pharmacies, a health care clinic, and restaurants.

 There are clinics and a small airport in town, but you’ll have to drive to Nicoya for bigger amenities.
 Nosara is one of the best places for expats to live in Costa Rica if quality of life is key.
 Also, it’s a much slower-paced lifestyle that might not be as enticing for some.